What Clients Say...

 Realizing that my gift was the ability to facilitate transformation, and that most business problems are caused by human behavior, I decided to focus my mission on shifting behavior in the workplace.
 Once a high school dropout, I’ve now combined my hands-on business experience with formal education.
 I’ve completed two business degrees, a Master of Science degree in Organizational Psychology, and numerous certifications.

 Despite my violent past I find it incredibly fulfilling to give back in various ways.
 Each year I volunteer 20% of my time to pro bono coaching projects, teaching English abroad, and helping foreign business executives improve business skills.

 Through exploration with my clients, we set goals, root cause their business problems, redefine their value, explore solutions, and implement sustainable and measurable changes.
 The outcome of this process gives them the ability to drive bigger change throughout the organization.

 Will you find other coaches and consultants who can do this?
 Absolutely!
 But no one else with core values built from childhood trauma.
-No one else that can apply personal lessons learned to help leaders build business agility, resilience, and influence.
+No one else who can apply personal experiences to help leaders build business agility, resilience, and influence.
 When I’m involved – things get done and transformation happens.